 Serverless

-On the other hand, in case of serverless architecture, a web app is hosted via the cloud by a third party.
+On the other hand, in the case of serverless architecture, a web app is hosted via the cloud by a third party.
 The main advantage of such an approach is that it allows you to avoid using a physical server, thus bypassing hardware maintenance costs.

-Learn How Velvetech Performed Cloud-to-Cloud Infrastructure Migration For a Car Insurer
+Learn How Velvetech Performed Cloud-to-Cloud Infrastructure Migration for a Car Insurer

 Layers of Web Application Architecture